Vincent-Omondi/stylize/README.md

 ## Contributing

-Contributions to stylize are welcome!
+Contributions to Ascii-art-web-export-file are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.